Harbut History, Family Crest & Coats of Arms

-England in the great wave of migration following the Norman Conquest of 1066.
+The name Harbut reached England in the great wave of migration following the Norman Conquest of 1066.
 It is based on the Germanic personal name Herbert.
 It is also an Old French given name derived from the Old German name Hariberct or Her(e)bert.
 This Germanic name contains the elements harja which means army and berhta, which means bright.
-This given name was borne by St. Herbert, who lived from about 970 until about 1021.
-During the Middle Ages, personal names derived from the names of saints, apostles, biblical figures, and missionaries became widespread in most European countries.
+The name was first borne by St. Herbert or Herebert (d.
+687), who was an early "hermit, resided on the island in Derwentwater which still bears his name.
+He was a disciple and close friend of St. Cuthbert, to whom he paid an annual visit for spiritual advice.
+The two friends both died on 20 March 687, Herebert suffering much from sickness before his death."

 Early Origins of the Harbut family